 Embrace the warm tropical breeze while sailing to one of Puerto Rico’s unspoiled islands off the coast of Fajardo.
 Wander the white sandy beaches, slip on a pair of fins and discover a colorful world of tropical fish in the crystal clear Caribbean waters with snorkeling gear, refreshments and deli lunch provided by our friendly bilingual crew.

 Witness breathtaking scenery, lush flora, and diverse wildlife.
-Our Puerto Rico snorkeling tours take you to the most stunning islands aboard our catamaran, including the famous Cayo Icacos.
+Our Puerto Rico snorkeling tour takes you to one of the most stunning islands and coral reefs on the eastern coast.

 Isla de Palominos